binhcn/tech-bank/spring.md

 The scope of bean
+- Longer-lived bean:
-- Singleton bean: returns the same instance when it is invokeed each time
+  - Singleton: returns the same instance when it is invokeed each time
+- Shorter-lived bean:
-- Prototype bean: returns new instance when it is invokeed each time, @Scope("prototype")
+  - Prototype: returns new instance when it is invokeed each time, @Scope("prototype")
+  - Request
+  - Session

 Spring Retry